-- i.
-Under Graduate degree with Honors shall be issued by the Institution to the students who fulfill all the academic eligibility requirements for the B.Tech program and Honors program. - ii.
+- Under Graduate degree with Honors shall be issued by the Institution to the students who fulfill all the academic eligibility requirements for the B.Tech program and Honors program. - ii.
 Students of a Department are eligible to opt for Honors Program offered by the same Department / Discipline, subject to a maximum of two additional courses per semester. - iii.
 A student shall be permitted to register for Honors program at the beginning of IV semester provided that the student must have acquired a minimum average of 8.0 SGPA upto the end of II semester without any backlogs.
-In case of the declaration of the III semester results after the commencement of the IV semester and if a student fails to score the required minimum of 8.0 SGPA, his/her registration for Honors Program stands cancelled and he/she shall continue with theregular Program.
+In case of the declaration of the III semester results after the commencement of the IV semester and if a student fails to score the required minimum of 8.0 SGPA, his/her registration for Honors Program stands cancelled and he/she shall continue with the the tendence of the registration for Honors Program.